MicrosoftDocs/azure-docs/articles/virtual-machines/workloads/sap/HASetupWithStonith.md

 - STONITH Device: iSCSI based STONITH device
 - NTP setup on one of the HANA Large Instance node

-When customer setup HANA Large Instances with HSR, customer can request Microsoft Service Management team to setup STONITH.
+When you setup HANA Large Instances with HSR, you can request Microsoft Service Management team to setup STONITH.
 If you are already an existing customer who have HANA Large Instances provisioned, and need STONITH device setup for your existing blades, you need to provide the following information to Microsoft Service Management team in the service request form (SRF).
-You can request SRF from thru the Technical Account Manager or your Microsoft Contact for HANA Large Instance onboarding.
+You can request SRF form thru the Technical Account Manager or your Microsoft Contact for HANA Large Instance onboarding.
 The new customers can request STONITH device at the time of provisioning.
 The inputs are available in the provisioning request form.

 - Server Name and Server IP address (e.g., myhanaserver1, 10.35.0.1)
 - Location (e.g., US East)